What is an internal course transfer?

 We will consider the following when evaluating your transfer request:

-- Check the pre-requisite requirements on the find a course page.
+- Check the find a course page for available courses and pre-requisite requirements

-- Check the course-specific requirements below, if relevant:
+- Check the course-specific requirements below in the expandable accordions, if relevant

 Initial Teacher Education (ITE) course transfers